vbhat1976/terraform-workshop/exercises/08/README.md

-# Understanding & Manipulating Data/Variables
+# Exercise #8: Understanding & Manipulating Data/Variables

 This is one part of the course where we'll look at some very brand new stuff.
 Prior to terraform version 0.12, which was released in May of this year, the only variable types available were: